jinxt33/zoe-foodcart/readme.md

 If you have any questions, ideas and concerns please feel free to email me: <zoezo85@gmail.com>.

 ## Technologies Used
 This readme is written in Markdown.
 The webpages are written in simple HTML.
 Styled with CSS and Bootstrap.
+Interactions by Javascript and JQuery!

 ### License
 MIT, code is free to use by anyone and we are not liable.